-On September 12, 1958, a unanimous Supreme Court declined a Little Rock School District request to delay desegregation mandated by the Court’s Brown v.
-Board ruling by more than two years.
+On September 12, 1958, a unanimous Supreme Court declined a Little Rock School District request to delay by more than two years the desegregation mandated by the Court’s 1954 Brown v.
+Board ruling.

 In the previous year, President Dwight Eisenhower had called in federal troops to protect a group of nine black students who tried to attend previously segregated Little Rock Central High School.
 On September 2, 1957, Arkansas Governor Orval Faubus sent National Guard troops to block the students from attending classes.

 After a federal court ruling, a mob gathered at the school three weeks later when the students entered class; police had to escort the students out of school for their own safety, and the federal troops arrived the next day to ensure the students could go to school.

 In February 1958, the Little Rock School District went to federal court to ask for a delay in the integration plan and in June, a federal judge ruled in the school district’s favor.
 Judge Harry Lemley of the District Court for the Eastern District of Arkansas agreed with the request to delay integration at Little Rock until January 1961.
 Lemley said that conditions of “chaos, bedlam and turmoil” at the school justified the move, and that the current integration plan had an “intolerable” effect on education at the school.

 Two months later, a federal appeals court reversed Judge Lemley’s decision and the case was sent directly to the Supreme Court, which convened a special term to hear two sets of oral arguments in Cooper v.
 Aaron in late August and early September.